stzn/the-swift-programming-language-jp/language-guide/control-flow.md

 case let (x, y):
     print("somewhere else at (\(x), \(y))")
 }
-// "on the x-axis with an x value of 2"
+// on the x-axis with an x value of 2
 ```

 ![switch&#x6587; &#x5EA7;&#x6A19;&#x5206;&#x5E03;&#x56F3;](../assets/coordinategraphmedium_2x.png)